Ready to dive into some side hustle statistics?

 - 4.6% – “It felt like a calling”

-How Much Do People Make from their Side Hustles?
+4. How Much Do People Make From Their Side Hustles?

-The average side hustle brings in $1,122 a month, but the median income is much lower — just $200 a month.
-(Source)
+The average side hustle brings in $1,122 a month, but the median income is much lower — just $200 a month5.

 That means that many side hustlers are at the lower end of that earning spectrum, and the data from Side Hustle Nation subscribers seems to support that as well.